EngineerHamziey/EngineerHamziey/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) - I use VS code as it has all the requirements for building web projects and comes with alot of shortcut keys that makes work faster .

+- Arduino - Arduino is a C++ framework that I use for embedded systems programming.
+**You can go through my pinned repositories which showcase my current skills.**

 <!-- ![Frontend developer, EngineerHamziey.](./images/banner.jpg) -->

 ## A little about me :sunglasses: